Protecting Yourself and Social Distancing

 In England, social distancing should still be observed, although the rules are changing from two metres to one metre plus.
-This also depends upon where you are; for example, in shops where there are screens or on public transport and people are wearing face masks.
+This also depends upon where you are; for example, in shops where there are screens or on public transport where people are wearing face masks.

 If there's different advice for your city or county, your local council website should have details.
 Find your local council at gov.uk.